Keep reading to learn how to improve your credit quickly.

 Strategy #2: Dispute incorrect information.

-Another tip that can help improve your credit score in 30 days is to review the information on your three credit reports from Equifax, TransUnion, and Experian.
+Another tip that can help you know how to improve your credit score in 30 days is to review the information on your three credit reports from Equifax, TransUnion, and Experian.
 You can claim a free copy of your three reports once every 12 months from AnnualCreditReport.com.

 Comb through your reports carefully to look for errors.
 When incorrect negative information appears on your credit reports, it can wreak havoc on your scores.
 However, if you succeed in getting those credit reporting errors removed, you can reverse the damage.